 This is the point where you dig deeper…

 You dig deeper and you ask yourself, is there anything else that might bother me with my health?
-Is there anything that’s making me feel uncomfortable.
+Is there anything that I can work on to improve my health?

 If there’s nothing else and you feel 10/10, you’re ready to progress up the pyramid.